 ZX: Within the context of the performance programme, and I would say the exhibition programme, it seems like exactly what you said: this idea of the malleability of people reworking their own realities.
 Like in my work, or Paul Maheke’s, or Victoria Sin’s, folks are redefining ways that specific identity narratives are told and shifted.

 JX: Do you see any differences in the reception of your work in Canada and abroad?

 ZX: In the London context, I feel like my work has been given a lot of space and I have a solid community.
 Similarly to Vancouver, there are so many different kinds of narratives around identity happening and evolving.
 There is some convergence where everything intersects.

 One of my other goals is representing aspects of Canada in a subtle way—you know, I’ve been very homesick for the past two or three years.
 Thinking about orcas, such a symbol of British Columbia to me, and the idea that there’s an aspect of the Pacific Northwest coast moving in and around these Venice spaces is exciting.

-JX: You’re influenced by ’90s hip-hop and rap culture, another one of those disparate elements you grew up with.
-Do you have any favourite music right now, or things you’re referencing?
+JX: You’re influenced by ’90s hip-hop and rap culture, another one of the disparate elements you grew up with.
+Do you have any favourite music right now?

 I still think the music I gravitate to is the music I grew up with.
 You cling to it because you’re attached to certain memories—Madlib, Quasimoto, A$AP Ferg.